KyleHung7/programming-language/README.md

 ![newplot (43)](https://github.com/user-attachments/assets/f24a159a-39bd-4630-ad38-be912d2118f1)
-Here’s the description for your chart, incorporating the provided cluster details:
-# 2023年營業收入 Distribution by Cluster

 The box plot illustrates the distribution of **2023年營業收入 (Operating Revenue)** across four cluster groups, offering insights into the revenue patterns among different types of companies.